top of page

 Set on the east side, Lydgate park is conveniently located between Kapaa town and Lihue airport.
 With some of the sites right on the beach and some set back there are some options to chose from.
 This is Kauai's only campground with numbered sites you choose from ahead of time.
 Lydgate beach park, Kamalani bridge and Kamalani play ground are close by making this a good spot to camp with kids.

-Kauai's 6 county run campgrounds are spread throughout the north, east and south sides of the island, with the majority on the north shore (we do not recommend Lucy Wright camp in Waimea).
-All of the county camps, like the state parks have very basic amenities, like cold showers, bathrooms and trash cans.
+Kauai's 4 county run campgrounds are spread throughout the north, east and south sides of the island.
+All of the county camps, like the state parks, have very basic amenities, like cold showers, bathrooms and trash cans.
 Permits are required and need to be gotten in advance online through the county website.
 Link to the site is below.
 There are no numbered sites, just designated camping areas (with the exception of Lydgate park) where you pick your perfect spot!
 All of our county camps are right on the beach and right on the price!
-With most of them at $3/person per night, you can splurge on that upgrade at the car rental!
-For mail in permits request must be mailed at least 30 days before arrival.
+With most of them at $3/person per night (except Lydgate), you can splurge on that upgrade at the car rental!
+For mail in permits, request must be mailed at least 30 days before arrival.

 ANAHOLA BEACH CAMPGROUND